 While much of the city is locked down to prevent the spread of COVID-19 (the coronavirus), a lot of law enforcement operations are still underway.
 Everything is currently changing as things get worse or better, so it is difficult to say what government operations are still going on at any time.
 While many courthouses have shut down, other government operations, including arrests and criminal investigations, can’t stop for the virus.
 This means that if there is a criminal arrest warrant or a bench warrant for your arrest, you might still get arrested, even through all of this mess.
-Baltimore criminal defense lawyers at the Law Offices of Randolph Rice explain how police might still be executing warrants during the coronavirus pandemic.
+Baltimore criminal defense lawyers at Rice, Murtha & Psoras explain how police might still be executing warrants during the coronavirus pandemic.

 Are Baltimore Police Serving Warrants During the Coronavirus Pandemic?

 During the pandemic, it is expected that crime rates will go down since there are fewer people out and about.
 However, theft and the potential of looting is always a possibility, and with more people stuck inside with their families and significant others, increases in domestic violence charges are to be expected.
 This means that essential police operations like arrests and search and seizure operations are still underway in many cases, as are responses to violations of protective orders in Baltimore.

 If you are to be charged with a crime and they have probable cause to arrest you, police might still execute an arrest warrant to take you in.
 In some cases, they might choose to delay your arrest, especially if you are a low-level offender.
 However, serious crimes are still being prosecuted at various stages, and defendants can still be arrested at home and have their homes searched for evidence during this time.